GoogleCloudPlatform/gke-networking-recipes/ingress/secure-ingress/README.md

 - `networking.gke.io/managed-certificates` references a managed certificate resource which generates a public certificate for the hostnames in the Ingress resource
 - `networking.gke.io/v1beta1.FrontendConfig` references a policy resource used to enable HTTPS redirects and an SSL policy

 The Ingress resource also has routing rules for `foo.example.com` and `bar.example.com`.
 Note that Google-managed certificates requires that you have ownership over the certificate DNS domains.
-To complete this recipe will require that you replace these domain names with domains that you own and that are mapped to the static IP address used by the Ingress.
+To complete this recipe will require that you replace these domain names with domains that you own.
+This DNS domain must be mapped to the IP address used by the Ingress.
 This allows Google to do domain validation against it which is required for certificate provisioning.
 [Google domains](https://domains.google/) can be used to acquire domains that you can use for testing.

 ```yaml
 apiVersion: networking.k8s.io/v1beta1